gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 ### Build and Operationalizing models built using Python

-Upload the notebook entitled "IrisClassifierPyMLWebService" to your Jupyter.
-Here is a simple model built in Python using SciKit-learn as found in the notebook.
+Here is a snippet of code developed in a Python Jupyter Notebook that builds a simple model using SciKit-learn library.

 	#IRIS classification
 	from sklearn import datasets